Put the Damage On: Plot

 Amanda (Julie Benz) is at her home taking a bath when she hears a noise and goes to check on it.
 A masked man is in her room and attacks her but Amanda manages to fight him off and she throws him out of the window.
-She calls Nolan (Grant Bowler) and tells him about the attack and Nolan promises her that he will find who was the man.
+She calls Nolan (Grant Bowler) and tells him about the attack and Nolan promises her that he will find out who the man was.

 The next day, Amanda feels like someone is following her at the marketplace and when she turns around she sees Nolan.
-The two of them have a conversation where Nolan is really cruel at her telling her that he never cared about her or her sister and that both of them are incapable of love.
-He attacks her but Amanda escapes only to run into the real Nolan who patrols the city with Irisa (Stephanie Leonidas) and Tommy (Dewshane Williams) and realizes that something is wrong.
+The two of them have a conversation where Nolan is really cruel to her telling her that he never cared about her or her sister and that both of them are incapable of love.
+He attacks her but Amanda escapes only to run into the real Nolan who is patrolling the city with Irisa (Stephanie Leonidas) and Tommy (Dewshane Williams) and she realizes that something is wrong.

 Amanda rushes to Niles (James Murray) thinking that her hallucinations must be related to the adreno he is providing her but Niles reassures her that adreno is clean and sends her to stay at the McCawley house where she can be safe.
-Irisa and Tommy stay with her to protect her while Nolan tells her that he investigated her house after the attack and he did not find any evidence indicating that someone else was in the house except from her.
+Irisa and Tommy stay with her to protect her while Nolan tells her that he investigated her house after the attack and he did not find any evidence indicating that someone else was in the house except for her.
 He also found the adreno pipe but Amanda tells him that adreno does not cause hallucinations.

-Later at night, Amanda hears some noises and Irisa and Tommy get out to check leaving Amanda alone with a gun.
+Later that night, Amanda hears some noises and Irisa and Tommy get out to check on it leaving Amanda alone with a gun.
 When Tommy gets back, Amanda hits him in the head and then shoots Irisa thinking that they are attackers.
 When she realizes that they are Tommy and Irisa, she runs away.

 Nolan tries to talk to Niles about the adreno and him providing Amanda with it just to have her even if it is causing her all those troubles.
 While they are talking, Niles sees Connor Lang (Gale Harold), Amanda's ex fiancé, and follows him.
-Niles has a conversation with him telling him that he can not be there since he died a year ago, but Connor says that this is not true and attacks him reminding him things from their past when they were at school and later in New York.
+Niles has a conversation with him telling him that he can not be there since he died a year ago, but Connor says that this is not true and attacks him reminding him of things from their past when they were at school and later in New York.

 In the meantime, Amanda is at the Need/Want where she collapses and the people there call Nolan.
 Nolan finds out that there is an ego implant in the back of the neck that is killing her and is the cause of all her hallucinations.
 He immediately takes her to Doc Yewll's (Trenna Keating) office to remove the implant before it kills Amanda.